hnlvc/TeamDaysApplication/readme.md

-# Software Engineering in PS Application
+# Application as a Software Engineer in Professional Service
 Hey, thanks a lot for taking the time reviewing this code.

+## Build and run the application
+You might have seen that, `TeamDaysApplication.App` does not contain an `appsettings.json` file.
-To get this application up and running, your `appsettings.json` should contain a section for the fulfillmenttools Api:
+You need to add that and besides the auto-generated content, the file should contain a section for the fulfillmenttools API:
 ```json
     {
   "fulfillmenttoolsCreds": {